raxhvl/genesix/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Known issues

+- It is possible to view other people's answers IF you know the submission ID.

 ## ⚠️ Disclaimer

 This was mostly built on a weekend, and I'm no [Ken Thompson.](https://www.linfo.org/thompson.html)